 Looking for an IPSW file?
 An IPSW is a iPod and iPhone software update file.
 In this video, learn what steps one need to take in order to change or convert a zip folder into an IPSW.
 Instructions, step by step, as given by the videomaker iSamm786:

-Wish there were an easy way to trigger a task when your computer goes idel?
-This clip will show you how it's done.
-It's easy!
-So easy, in fact, that this handy home-computing how-to from the folks at Tekzilla can present a complete overview of the process in about two minutes' time.
+Want to find out a forgotten password on a Windows PC?
+This clip will teach you everything you'll need to know.
+With MailPassview, it's easy!
+So easy, in fact, that this home-computing how-to from the folks at Britec can present a complete overview of the process in just over two minutes.
 For more information, including detailed, step-by-step instructions, take a look.

 Want to simulate XP on a Win 7 computer?
 With Virtual PC, it's easy!
 So easy, in fact, that this home-computing how-to can present a complete overview of the process in just under five minutes.
 For more information, including detailed, step-by-step instructions, and to get started using this trick yourself, watch this video guide.